hashicorp/terraform/website/source/docs/providers/vsphere/r/virtual_machine.html.markdown

 * `datastore` - (Required) The name of the datastore where the disk image is stored.
 * `path` - (Required) The absolute path to the image within the datastore.

+<a id="clones"></a>
+## Clones

+The `clone` block supports:

+* `label` - (Required) The template label (label of the virtual machine/template to clone from).
+* `linked` - (Optional) Set to true if this should be a linked clone.
+Linked cloning requires the source virtual machine/template to have at least one existing snapshot which can be cloned from.
+Defaults to false.
+* `snapshot` - (Optional) This is silently ignored if `linked` is false.
+Linked clones are, by default, cloned from the latest snapshot.
+However, here you can specify the label of the snapshot you want to clone from.

 ## Attributes Reference